 Undo Undo the last action.
 Unlike the image capture/editing Undo feature, the annotation Undo undoes up to ten changes.
 Bring to Front Bring the selected annotation in front of all other annotations.
-Move Forward Bring the selected annotation one layer forw ard.
+Move Forward Bring the selected annotation one layer forward.
 Move Backward Send the selected annotation one layer back.
 Send to Back Send the selected annotation behind all other annotations.
 Select All Select all annotation objects.
 Unselect All Unselect all annotation objects.
 Delete (Windows) Delete the selected annotation object(s).
 Clear (Mac) Delete the selected annotation object(s).
 Delete All Delete all of the annotations on the image.
 Copy to Clipboard Copy the selected annotation clipboard.
 Cut Remove the selected annotation and place it on the clipboard.
 Paste Place the cut or copied annotation from the clipboard into the image.

+Duplicate

 Create additional copies of the annotation object.
-The program prompts you to enter the Duplicate number of copies.
+The program prompts you to enter the number of copies.
 When you click on OK, the duplicates appear at the top of the window.

+Set Position, Alignment, and Size

-The Set Position, Alignment, and Size Set Position, option allows you to specify precise sizing and Alignment, and position values for single or multiple selected Position, Alignment, and Size Size report and annotation objects.
-Position Horizontab Align Right Edges ٠ The Position options enable you to: Align Top Edges .
-Vertical Align top/bottom edges of multiple Size objects.
-Horizontal: Specily Width .
-Width Align left/right edges of multiple objects.
-Set to Largest Height Height: Verticat Align the centers of multiple objects.
-OK.
-Cancel Center an object(s) on the image.
-Enter exact pixel values position the object.
+The Set Position, Alignment, and Size option allows you to specify precise sizing and position values for single or multiple selected report and annotation objects.

+The Position options enable you to:

+- Align top/bottom edges of multiple objects. - · Align left/right edges of multiple objects. - Align the centers of multiple objects. - Center an object(s) on the image. - Enter exact pixel values position the object.